 Returning to her builder's yard at Newport News, West Point reacquired her old name-America-and immediately began conversion back to her original passenger-carrying configuration.
 She was returned to the United States Lines on 31 October 1946 and departed New York on 10 November to begin her maiden postwar crossing of the Atlantic.
 The liner continued to carry passengers between New York and Southhampton, England, into 1964.

-With the advent of stiffer international competition in the transoceanic shipping business and the launching of the new United States Lines' flagship-the larger, more luxurious United States-America was sold to the Chandris Shipping Line, a Greek firm, in October 1964.
+With the advent of stiffer international competition in the transoceanic shipping business and the launching of the new United States Lines' flagship--the larger, more luxurious United States--America was sold to the Chandris Shipping Line, a Greek firm, in October 1964.
 Renamed Australis, the erstwhile transport and flagship of the United States Lines operated as a passenger liner into 1977 on cruises to the Far East and South Pacific.
-Acquired by an American cruise ship firm in early 1978, the ship's maiden voyage for her new owners was financially unsuccessful, and the ship began a major refisoon thereafter.
+Acquired by an American cruise ship firm in early 1978, the ship's maiden voyage for her new owners proved financially unsuccessful, and the ship began a major refit soon thereafter.

 Updated, 21 April 2022